-Very recently, Maitra et al.~\cite{MPR17} identified that the security of all the existing protocols are based on the fact that Bob relies his devices, i.e., the source which supplies the qubits and the detectors which measure the qubits.
-Thus, similar to the QKD protocols, trustworthiness of the devices are implicit in the security proofs of the protocols.
-With the aim to remove this trustful assumption over the devices, a device independent protocol has been described in~\cite{MPR17}.
-The authors introduced a testing phase for the involved devices and propose a device independent version over the Yang et al~\cite{Yang} protocol.
+Very recently, Maitra et al.~\cite{MPR17} identified that the securities of all the existing protocols are based on the fact that the communicating parties rely on their devices, i.e., the source that supplies the qubits and the detectors that measure the qubits.
+Thus, similar to the QKD protocols, the trustworthiness of the devices are implicit in the security proofs of the QPQ protocols.
+However, in Device Independent (DI) scenario, these trustful assumptions over the devices are removed and the security is guaranteed even after removing these assumptions.
+But unlike QKD, it is hard to prove DI security in the case of QPQ because of its mistrustful property.